structure7/hvacMonitor/README.md

 > That's nice, honey.

 From `me`:
 > It's great to have historical data on outside temperatures and see how they impact the inside, as well as notifications if the return air/supply air delta temperature drops too low or is trending that way.
 I can at least get a jump on possible refrigerant loss, compressor overheat, or other service issue.
-Toss in a notification when the outside temperature equals my house thermostat target (indicating when I can cut off A/C and open doors/windows) and I might even see a small utility savings.
+I can also set any room's temperature sensor to be a virtual thermostat... from my phone.
+ZONES!
 Go team.

 [How to edit this.](https://guides.github.com/features/mastering-markdown/)